eea/eionet.datadict/README.md

 NB!
 The resulting /var/local/build/eionet.datadict directory will be denoted  below as $CHECKOUT_HOME

 #### Adjust properties
-Create local.properties file by making a copy of default.properties.
+Create _local.properties_ file by making a copy of _default.properties_.
 ```sh
 $ cd $CHECKOUT_HOME
 $ cp default.properties local.properties
 ```

-In the freshly created local.properties file, change property values as  appropriate for your environment.
+In the freshly created _local.properties_ file, change property values as  appropriate for your environment.
 You will find meanings of every property  from inside the file as comments.

 #### Database
-Create DD database and database user in MySql matching the db configuration values in local.properties
+Create DD database and database user in MySql matching the db configuration values in _local.properties_
 ```sh
 $ mysql -u root -p
 ```